-A spiced flour, sugar and butter mixture is "crumbled" over top a filling before baking.
+A crumble is a spiced flour, sugar and butter mixture that is “crumbled” over top a filling before baking.
 The filling is usually fruit.

 There are also savoury crumbles.